Last updated on March 15th, 2023 at 06:10 am

-With $20 million financing from Islamic Corporation for the Development of the Private Sector (ICD) in 2018 and another $25million to support SMEs in September 2021, Jaiz Bank’s interest-free business loan products might be the choice of startups irrespective of religious sentiments in a few years.
+With $20 million in financing from the Islamic Corporation for the Development of the Private Sector (ICD) in 2018 and another $25million to support SMEs in September 2021, Jaiz Bank’s interest-free business loan products might be the choice of startups irrespective of religious sentiments in a few years.

 Founded by Alhaji Umar Mutallab in 2003, Jaiz Bank is Nigeria’s first Islamic or non-interest bank, headquartered in Abuja.